 Verifying New York State Residency

-Fill out all bellow forms and submit them to the Undergraduate Admissions office.
+Please fill out all forms listed below and submit them to the Undergraduate Admissions office.
 Be sure to read the requirements necessary to qualify for New York State residency.
 A student must be a U.S. citizen, permanent resident or in a non-immigrant status that qualifies for the resident rate.
 Please attach copies of your supporting documents.
 Originals will not be accepted.
 The “intent to remain a resident” portion of the form must be completed prior to a residency determination.
 Under no circumstances will this form be considered unless all applicable questions have been answered.

 1. Students Under The Age of 18